TheWaveWarden/odin2/README.md

 # Build Instructions
 ## All Platforms
-Download JUCE from www.TODO.com/getjuce.
+[Download JUCE](https://juce.com/get-juce/download).
 The project is currently build against JUCE 6.0.1, using newer versions might need some adjustments.
-Legacy versions can be found at www.github.com/juce/TODO.
+Legacy versions can be found [here](https://github.com/juce-framework/JUCE/releases).
 Open the file `odinvst/Odin.jucer` with the `Projucer` application from the JUCE main directory.
 Now generate the build files by pressing `ctr + P` inside the `Projucer`.
 You can close `Projucer` now.

 ## Windows (Visual Studio 2019)